Investment Fund Subaccounting for Nonprofits: Moving Beyond Spreadsheets

 A More Integrated Approach

-As part of our nonprofit investment hub, we have built a subaccounting feature that allows organizations to track underlying funds within a pooled investment portfolio—without relying on spreadsheets.
+As part of our nonprofit investment services, we offer a subaccounting feature that allows organizations to move away from spreadsheets and track underlying funds within a pooled investment portfolio.

 When Spreadsheets Are No Longer Enough